-Moving paper forms into the electronic environment of the intranet is an important step in making your intranet the place where people can get work done.
-Not only will it reduce errors and streamline tasks, it also creates a self-service view of the processes for your pro-active, empowered staff.
+Moving paper forms into the electronic environment of the intranet is another important step to make your intranet the place where people can get work done.
+For example, you may have staff submit expenses or requests for paid time off; process stock orders; or even complete performance reviews.
+Not only will online forms reduce errors and streamline tasks, it also creates a self-service view of the processes for your pro-active, empowered staff.

-These areas can hold all the content, images and discussions required for a particular project, allowing all project members’ equal access to the information needed, regardless of their department, location or time zone and making sure keeping everyone up-to-date is easy.
+These areas can hold all the content, images and discussions required for a particular project or team, allowing all members equal access to the information needed, regardless of their department, location, or time zone, and making sure keeping everyone up-to-date is easy.

 While the intranet is, primarily, a ‘tool’ for getting work done, one of its more important additional roles is to ensure that the company culture, mission, values and ethos are present for everyone.
-Corporate brand is something that large amounts of time, effort and money get spent on.
-Often the challenge is ensuring everyone in the company understands this brand and how they fit into it.
+Corporate brand is something that large amounts of time, effort, and money get spent on.
+The challenge is translating the corporate brand into an internal one, and then ensuring everyone in the company understands it and how they fit into it.

-Every intranet should reflect this corporate brand and culture, reminding people every day what they are aiming towards, bringing them together and creating a solid sense of coherence.
-The intranet will allow people to engage with each other as individuals, but in a professional, inclusive manner.
+An intranet should reflect this corporate brand and culture, reminding people every day what they are aiming towards, bringing them together and connecting them to their organization.
 It will also provide new starters with a platform to accelerate their acclimatization to their new role and company environment as a whole.

 So how does an intranet achieve everything listed above?
 Well, to reach the heights of indispensable, vital, business tool, there must be a clear, well-defined road map.
 This will state what are the goals of the intranet are, and what benchmarking will occur to record and show this achievement.

 Beyond this, to implement these plans, you need governance.
 How your intranet will work must be thought through.
 There should be content standards that explain how content should be added and maintained.
-There should be a process that covers how new starter training needs to incorporate the intranet.
+There needs to be a process to cover new starters and their onboarding to the intranet.
 There should also be ‘look and feel’ rules that cover which widgets, colours and images should be used.
-Other questions answered by our governance will include; Will your intranet pages look the same?
+Will your intranet pages look the same?
 Do you have a corporate style for documents?
 Will there be a standard ‘work’ photo for everyone’s profile, or can people add their own?
 Will having a well-populated profile page be a requirement that people are appraised on?

-Once the answers to these questions are known, they need to be communicated, clearly and directly to every person who uses the intranet.
-Having this clear, well thought out and well planned governance for your intranet will make ensuring all the other nine things your intranet needs are achieved is a straight forward task.
+Once the answers to these questions are known, they need to be communicated clearly and directly to every person who uses the intranet.
+Having well-planned governance for your intranet will ensure the other nine things your intranet needs are straightforward and achievable.